itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2c.md

 What if I want one list with a green border, and the second list with an orange border?
 (Give time to realize the problem.)

 So far the only selector we've learned is to specify a tag.
-Both of my lists us "UL" tag, so I can't distinguish them this way.
+Both of my lists use "UL" tag, so I can't distinguish them this way.
 Fortunately, there are more selectors.

 If the selector starts with a period, it's called a _class selector_.
 You can pick any word you want for the class.
 It will apply to any HTML tag that has a `class` attribute with that value.
 (Remember what is an attribute in HTML? name=value, no spaces around '=', usually quotes around value.)